assamite/sdrs_cimg/Readme.md

 Check also he [webpage](http://ivrgwww.epfl.ch/supplementary_material/RK_CVPR09/index.html) for the paper.
 Nearly all of the code is borrowed from [C++ sources](http://ivrgwww.epfl.ch/supplementary_material/RK_CVPR09/SourceCode/SalientRegionDetectorAndSegmenter.zip) given on the webpage.
-The only difference is the use of CImg.h (for platform independence) and changing it to a command line tool.
+The only difference is the use of [CImg](http://cimg.sourceforge.net/) (for platform independence) and changing it to a command line tool.